|Nutritional Guidelines (per serving)|

 Easy and quick to put together, this hash brown potato casserole is great for parties, potluck dinners, or weeknight meals.
 It would even make a delicious savory dish for a brunch buffet.
-You can assemble the day before, refrigerate it, and bake when you need it.
-Alternatively, you can bake it, freeze it, and reheat it.
-Use as a side dish or add meat, such as ham chunks, to make it a meal in one dish.
+You can assemble the casserole the day before and bake it when needed.
+Perfect as a side dish, or add meat, such as ham, to make it a complete meal.
 The bacon is optional but highly recommended as it adds a nice depth of flavor and crispy texture.

 - 1 can cream of chicken soup (undiluted)